frc1511/frc1511.github.io/1511_software/rollingraspberry/index.md

 * [field_layouts.json](https://github.com/frc1511/RollingRaspberry/blob/main/config/field_layouts.json)
   - Contains a list of AprilTag field layouts.
 These field layouts can be referenced in the `vision_settings.json` file when declaring which field layout to use.
 * [vision_settings.json](https://github.com/frc1511/RollingRaspberry/blob/main/config/vision_settings.json)
-  - Contains the vision settings for Rolling Raspberry to use.
+  - Contains the vision settings for RollingRaspberry to use.
     * `"apriltag_family"` - The AprilTag family to use.
 For the 2023 season, this should be set to `"tag16h5"`.
     * `"apriltag_size"` - The size of the AprilTag in meters.
 For the 2023 season, the AprilTags are 6 inches, so this should be set to `0.1524`.
     * `"field_layout"` - The AprilTag field layout to use.
 This is referencing a field layout defined in the `field_layouts.json` file.